microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/23.facebook-events/README.md

 ﻿# Concepts introduced in this sample

-This sample shows how to integrate and consume Facebook specific payloads, such as postbacks, quick replies and optin events.
+This sample shows how to integrate and consume Facebook specific payloads, such as postbacks, quick replies, echos and optin events.

 Since Bot Framework supports multiple Facebook pages for a single bot, we also show how to know the page to which the message was sent, so developers can have custom behavior per page.

 ### Install .NET Core and CLI Tooling